Pmndrs.docs

 Next.js

-It should work out of the box but you will encounter untranspiled add-ons in the three.js ecosystem, in that case you can install the next-transpile-modules module:
+It should work out of the box but you will encounter untranspiled add-ons in the three.js ecosystem, in that case,

 npm install next-transpile-modules --save-dev

-Then, add this to your next.config.js
+then, add this to your next.config.js

 const withTM = require('next-transpile-modules')(['three'])